Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 What else should we look for?

 - Are more experienced reps better at closing sales?
 - What is the origin of sales?
-Were these call-in?
+Were these sales called-in?
-- Perhaps females tend to have better luck given the demographic distribution of sales.
+- Perhaps females tend to have better luck given the demographic distribution of purchasers.
 - How does seasonality impact these figures?
 Perhaps reps began working at different times?
 - Are there professional resellers hidden in these sales?

 If the number of calls that a rep makes is only weakly correlated to sales, your goal shouldn't be to have the reps make more phone calls.
 It also shouldn't be to add more sales reps unless perhaps the sales rep's experience or another factor is impacting sales.
-These two solutions tend to be the most common solutions that you would hear, however technology is rapidly changing this mindset.
-A.I. technology is automating lead-warming where sales might be more about upsells than gauging or establishing interest.
+These two tactics tend to be the most common solutions that you would hear, however technology is rapidly changing this mindset.
+Artificial Intelligence is automating lead-warming where sales might be more about up-sells than gauging or establishing interest.

 The point of this section is that to establish goals, you need some sort of objective justification of what those goals should be.
 Determine what is driving the desired outcomes before settling on a tactic.
 That sounds obvious, but it isn't.
 The reasons could be political.
 Look at what might be incentivizing the behavior.

 ## Collecting data

-There is a lot to understand about data collection and you will always be forced to confront the questions of what data you need and how to acquire it.
-Some data is much easier to acquire than other data sets.
-For instance, transnational data will abound.
+There is a lot to understand about data collection and you will always be forced to confront the question of what data you need and how to acquire it.
+Some data is much easier to acquire.
+For instance, transactional data will likely abound.
 You hopefully have access to several years of ticketing and CRM data.
 However, there may be problems with formatting and consistency.
 I would place data collection under a few headings:

 - Transaction data from ticketing, CRM, or other internal systems
 - Transaction data from external systems (perhaps you have an agency agreement for something like concessions)